 My first choice was actually an eco-resort in Nicaragua.
 It looked amazing, but the pricing on the website was different than the pricing when I emailed them, and I didn’t like that they charged an additional fee for each child, whether we were staying in one bungalow, two bungalows or a two-room villa.
 It wasn’t all-inclusive, yet they were essentially penalizing us for bringing the kids.
 That’s not family-friendly and not a policy that I can support.
-So we started looking at Costa Rica.
+So we started looking at exploring Costa Rica with kids.

-The Resort and the Routine
+The Resort at Punta Islita and the Routine